Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 The majority of these packages are installed as standard when FLASK is installed using pip.
 Freeze the requirements into a requirements.txt file if a new instance of the project is create using the terminal command pip3 freeze > requirements.txt

-additionally some standard Python packages are used including:
+Additionally some standard Python packages are used including:
 - os
 - datetime
 - calendar